Reduce Added Sugar in Your Diet!

 -Be aware that most yogurts have a lot of sugar added and are really a dessert.
 Try choosing plain yogurts and adding your own fresh fruit for sweetness.
 Stonyfield has a very lightly sweetened vanilla Greek yogurt that may work for you, if you just can’t take the plain versions.

--Switch to whole grain breads and pasta, keeping in mind that your body processes the simple starches in white flour products in much the same way as sugar.
+-Switch to whole grain breads and pasta, keeping in mind that your body processes the simple starches in white flour products into sugar very quickly.

 -If you can do it, eliminate all added sugar for a week or two, in order to retrain your palate to appreciate the natural sweetness in real foods.